 Now, to clarify, this process isn't the same for everyone.
 It can't be.
-The process of innovation needs to be designed around a company's culture, to fit their style of work and their workforce's personalities.
-But to help you figure out how to start putting together the blueprints for your process of innovation, here are a few examples from the world's leaders in innovation.
-Feel free to borrow parts of their processes that you think might work for you.
+The process of innovation needs to be designed around a company's culture, to fit its style of work and its workforce's personalities.
+But to help you figure out how to put together the blueprints for your process of innovation, here are a few examples of the world's leaders in innovation.
+Borrow parts of their processes that you think might work for you.
 Experiment with them.
 Adjust them.
 Eventually, you'll figure out a great recipe for your very own innovation success.

 One of the keys to Nike's 50 years of success is that they have never sat back and rested on the power of their “swoosh.”
 They consistently power forward and strive for innovation.
 And they base their innovation on a flexible but strong four-part process.

 - Embrace disruption.
 This is where the ideas come from.
 They don't ask their engineers to make a product better.
 They encourage them to change the process and the product altogether.

 - Build in time for change.
 The original idea or prototype will very rarely be the successful end innovation.
 Because of this, Nike understands that their engineers will possibly need to make a thousand prototypes before they get it right.

 - Nike partners with the best.
 Admitting you don't know everything is a crucial step towards creating something great.
 Collaboration with other innovators and organizations can introduce unexpected insights that produce a better final product.

 - Nike holds company culture close.
 Company lore is sacred and new projects are treated with the reverence of top-secret government documents.
 This culture helps keep employees motivated to take the best possible innovations to the finish line of production.